Bryan Sellers: Racing career

-Bryan Sellers first competed in the World Karting Association (WKA) Manufacturer's Cup and the Gold Cup in 1994, racing other young drivers such as Danica Patrick.
+Sellers first competed in the World Karting Association (WKA) Manufacturer's Cup and the Gold Cup in 1994, racing other young drivers such as Danica Patrick.
 In 1998, Sellers won the Spec 100 Open class in the Manufacturer's Cup, beating future Atlantic Championship rival Jonathan Macri.

 Sellers made his first auto racing start in a Star Mazda in 1998, before competing in the Midwestern Skip Barber Formula Dodge.
 Sellers won the championship, beating other young hopefuls such as Caio Travaglini and Jason LaPoint.
 Sellers won his first two races at the Indianapolis Raceway Park road course, and ran races in the other Formula Dodge regions.
 At Lime Rock Park, Sellers beat Marc Breuers to win two races.
 In 2000, Sellers competed in the second edition of the Skip Barber National Championship; he won races at Grattan Raceway at the start of the season but lost the title to Canadian Anthony Simone.
 Due to his strong results in the Skip Barber ranks, Sellers advanced to the Barber Dodge Pro Series at Road America, supporting the Champ Car Grand Prix of Road America, and placed twelfth in his debut race.

 For 2001, Sellers signed with DSTP Motorsports for a partial schedule in the U.S. F2000.
 After one race, the team switched from the Mygale chassis to the more favorable Van Diemen chassis.
 The best result for Sellers was a seventh place at Sebring International Raceway.
 Supported by Team USA Scholarship, Sellers and teammate A. J. Allmendinger competed for a number of races in the New Zealand Formula Ford Championship.
 Sellers and Allmendinger finished second and third in the prestigious New Zealand Grand Prix which was won by Fabian Coulthard.
 For the 2002 season, Sellers returned to the United States to race in the USF2000, joining the highly successful Cape Motorsports outfit.
 Sellers won the first race at Sebring and won another seven races to claim the championship.
 The following year, 2003, Sellers joined the Atlantic Championship with Lynx Racing.
 Running a partial schedule, Sellers scored three top-ten finishes out of four races.
 In 2004, Sellers competed in all races of the championship; he claimed three podium finishes: at Long Beach, Cleveland and Denver.

 Sellers driving the Falken Tire Porsche at Road Atlanta in 2011.